uclid-org/uclid/README.md

 - Install instructions for OpenJDK are available at https://openjdk.java.net/install/

 ## Installation of prerequisites on MacOS
-- To install prerequisites on macOS, run the following scripts from the root directory of the UCLID5 source repository:
+- For easy install of prerequisites on macOS, run the following scripts from the root directory of the UCLID5 source repository.
+These scripts set up Z3/CVC4/Delphi for use with uclid5.
+This script will download [Z3 version 4.8.8.](https://github.com/Z3Prover/z3/releases/tag/z3-4.8.8)/[CVC4 1.8](https://github.com/cvc5/cvc5/releases/tag/1.8)/[Delphi](https://github.com/polgreen/delphi/releases/tag/0.1) binaries from GitHub.
 ~~~
     $ source get-z3-macos.sh
     $ source get-cvc4-macos.sh
     $ source get-delphi-macos.sh
 ~~~
-- These scripts download the binaries for Z3, CVC4 and Delphi respectively and set up your `PATH` and `LD_LIBRARY_PATH` accordingly.
+- These scripts add the downloaded binaries to your `PATH` and `LD_LIBRARY_PATH` accordingly.
 You may wish to permanently add the following lines to your bash_profile:
 ~~~
     export PATH=$PATH:/path/to/uclid/z3/bin/:/path/to/uclid/cvc4/bin:/path/to/uclid/delphi/bin/
 ~~~